 The Falklands Islands

 After the White Continent, these windswept islands in the South Atlantic are probably the penguins’ next best stronghold.
 The Falklands are home to not one, but five species of penguin: King, Rockhopper, Gentoo, Magellanic and Macaroni.
 In fact, you’ll find more Gentoo penguins in the Falklands than in Antarctica during the breeding season, when over 100,000 pairs come ashore to rear their young.

 No feature about penguins would be complete without showcasing Antarctica.
 In this glistening frozen wilderness devoid of human presence – save a couple of hundred hardy scientists – six of the world’s penguin species can be found.
 Out on the peninsula, Adelie, Chinstrap, Gentoo and Macaroni penguins can be found clambering clumsily around rock-strewn beaches, while in the deep-freeze of the interior, Emperors huddle and shuffle to protect their precious cargo from the harsh elements.
 For an altogether royal encounter, head to South Georgia and sit amongst millions of Kings – it’s quite an assault on the senses though – you’ve been warned!

 What is Exodus doing to help penguin populations?

-As part of Exodus’ commitment to conservation and responsible travel, we have teamed up with Penguin Lifelines, a conservation project set up by the Zoological Society of London and Oxford University to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.
-Penguinologist Tom Hart (yes, that is his official job title!) will be travelling on a number of trips to Antarctica, picking up feathers and setting time-lapse cameras in order to research threats to penguins and to identify protected areas for them.
+As part of our commitment to conservation and responsible travel, we teamed up with Penguin Lifelines, a conservation project set up by the Zoological Society of London and Oxford University to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.
+Penguinologist Tom Hart (yes, that is his official job title!) travelled on a number of our trips to Antarctica, picking up feathers and setting up time-lapse cameras in order to research threats to penguins and to identify protected areas for them.